Cycling in Yorkshire & Beyond

 The stage starts in Keswick (départ fictif).

-The départ réel will be a short way south of Keswick.
+The départ réel will be on the outskirts of Keswick.

-The riders set off on the A5271 Penrith Road then the A591 Castlerigg Brow.
+The riders set off on the A5271 Penrith Road then (climbing Chestnut Hill) the A591 Castlerigg Brow.

 The A591 runs along Thirlmere from north to south.